nliautaud/pico-users/README.md

 ## Installation

-Copy `PicoUsers.php` to the `plugins/` directory of your Pico Project.
+Copy the `PicoUsers` directory to the `plugins/` directory of your Pico Project.

 ## Settings